top of page

 Singapore has no shortage of doggie pools to choose from.
 Many parks and recreation centers throughout the city have installed dog-friendly pools, complete with ramps and shallow areas for pups of all sizes and swimming abilities.
 These pools offer a great way for dogs to beat the heat during hot Singaporean summers.

 One great doggie pool you and your pet can visit is the Hydro Canine located at Joo Chiat Road.
-Touted as the biggest and longest indoor hydrotherapy pool in Singapore, it is heated to an optimal temperature of 29°C to 30°C and can cater to dogs of all sizes.
+Touted as the largest and longest indoor hydrotherapy pool in Singapore, it is heated to an optimal temperature of 29°C to 30°C and can accommodate dogs of all sizes.

 If you and your dog want to swim privately together, there’s the Naked Pet at Figaro Street.
 Or you can also give Wagington at Loewen Road a try.
 This luxurious, bone-shaped pool is unquestionably Singapore's most inviting & unique dog pool.
 With so many options available, there's no excuse not to take your furry friend for a refreshing dip.